Walk for health, connect with the sea and be part of something wonderful.

 With a background in fitness and dance and a Reiki II practitioner, Julie’s focus is on the therapeutic aspects of conscious movement and breath to promote health, well-being and peace of mind.

-Julie’s teaching style is breath-led, incorporating flow and rhythm, to impart a sense of ‘Being’ in one’s body.
-Finding her way to the Parkinson’s Dance Science Model in 2016 was a complete joy.
+Julie’s teaching style is breath-led, incorporating flow and rhythm, to impart a sense of ‘being’ in one’s body.
+She says finding her way to the Parkinson’s Dance Science Model in 2016 was a complete joy.

-Book your space on Sounds of the Sea: Wellness Walk at Hampshire Cultural Trust's Forest Arts Centre, New Milton now!
+Book your space on Sounds of the Forest: Wellness Walk at Hampshire Cultural Trust's Forest Arts Centre, New Milton now!